tswater/tswater.github.io/_teaching/2022-fall-teaching.md

 location: "Durham, NC USA"
 ---

+Served as a TA for an introductory course in fluids, teaching and leading the laboratory section of the course

 Course Description
 ======
 An introductory course in fluids; students learn the fundamental properties of static and flowing water and other itroductory topics in fluid mechanics including Navier-Stokes equation